ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

     }
 ```

+<span class="notes">**Note:** The configuration files for 6LoWPAN and Thread are provided for development or testing purposes.
+When setting up the production configuration, the user needs to have a good understanding of the whole system.</span>

 #### Build time configuration of the stack

 To minimize the size of the produced network stack, Nanostack defines a set of build options.